ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 ### Basic Spatial Analysis Techniques
 This section will give you an overview of some of the most commonly used spatial techniques available in GIS, which can be used to answer numerous questions around location.
 While the techniques outlined in this section are simple, they are very powerful when combined and can aid you in answering complex analyses.
 Developing a solid understanding and practical foundation in these techniques will take you far geospatially and will serve as a good base to build more complex skills.
 Our training walkthroughs in QGIS, R and Python cover how you can undertake these techniques.

-<b><i>A quick reminder</i></b>: don't use these techniques to modify statistical or administrative boundaries without thinking about what you are doing carefully - check the GSS Geography Policy on managing change for more details.
+<i>A quick reminder:</i> don't use these techniques to modify statistical or administrative boundaries without thinking about what you are doing carefully - check the GSS Geography Policy on managing change for more details.

 **Joining data to boundaries**

 While not strictly a spatial analysis technique, joining tabular data to spatial data is often the first step of analysis you will undertake.

 Tabular data which has a GSS code can be joined to any ONS boundaries by this code.
 As with any join, care should be taken to ensure the join is successful.
 If nothing joins then you may be using the wrong boundaries so check you have the right ones.
 If some rows join correctly but others done then check your geographical coverage (you may be joining data and boundaries with different extents, eg. GB data to UK boundaries) and the publication date of your data and boundaries (you may be joining data to boundaries which have different codes in areas due to boundary changes).